tfxhub/create-fivem-res/README.md

 This will:

-1. Create a new directory named `my-awesome-resource`
+1. Create a new directory named `my-awesome-resource` with boilerplate code for your TS resource.
-2. Copy the FiveM TypeScript template files
-3. Prompt you to choose a package manager (npm, pnpm, yarn, or bun)
+2. Prompt you to choose your preferred package manager (npm, pnpm, yarn, or bun).
+3. Prompt you to choose a framework for building the UI (React, Vue, or Svelte).
-4. Prompt you to choose optional features.
+4. Prompt you to choose optional features (Prettier, Tailwind CSS for UI).
-5. Install all required dependencies
+5. Install all required dependencies and build the project.
-6. Set up the project with proper TypeScript configuration

 ## Project Structure

 ```
 my-awesome-resource/
-├── fxmanifest.json          # Build source for manifest (fxmanifest.lua is generated)
+├── fxmanifest.json          # Build source for manifest (fxmanifest.lua is generated from this file)
 ├── package.json             # Project dependencies and scripts
-└── src/
+├── src/
     ├── tsconfig.json        # Base TS config
     ├── client/
     │   ├── index.ts         # Client entry